alive. blessed. grateful

 Let me repeat that.
 I acknowledge the mistake, own it, make amends if necessary, and drop it.

 I made a serious mistake in allowing Toxic Adult Bullies’ words to get to me.
-I see myself now for who I am and accept what I have done.
+While they are entitled to their perspectives, I know how far they are from the truth of who I am and what I did in that workplace situation.
+I am content with that.
+They lost their power over my emotions.

-Toxic Adult Bullies’ personal opinions online about Stella Reddy are not my reality and never will be, no matter how hard they try.
-No matter how hard they try to gaslight you into believing their narratives, it won’t change the decisions already released and there are no more legal options left for them.
-Nothing in the world will ever change the fact that it happened or how it happened.
+Toxic Adult Bullies’ personal opinions online about the fictional Stella Reddy they created on stellareddy.com are not my reality and never will be, it is theirs alone.
+No matter how hard they try to gaslight others into believing their narratives, it won’t change anything as they couldn’t prove allegations that never happened in the first place.